A delicious Chettinad fish curry make with freshly ground spices, with a hint of tamarind for the tangy taste!

-This is the second post in the series for Fortune Rice bran oil and this time I attempted a Chettinad Fish Curry.
+This is the second post in the series for Fortune Rice bran oil and this time, I attempted a Chettinad Fish Curry.

 A bit about Fortune Rice Bran Oil again.
 The oil helps enhance the immune system.
 Antioxidants improve health by fighting free radicals that harm the immune system.
 Fortune Rice Bran Health oil has natural antioxidants that help build strong immunity.
 It is a myth that colourless or transparent oils are healthier than dark oils.
-FRBH is refined optimally to keep all the essential micronutrients ntact.
+FRBH is refined optimally to keep all the essential micro-nutrients intact.
 It has a darker appearance primarily due to Oryzanol.
 This oil is equally healthy if not more.